Medical Education Scholarly Concentration

 Kurt Gilliland, PhD

 The purpose of Medical Education Scholarly Concentration is to develop a student’s skills in the fields of academic and clinical medical education and to introduce students to current research and emerging theories in medical education.

-Please submit your application for a scholarly concentration program by January 29, 2018 by 8 am using this ONLINE APPLICATION.
+Please submit your application for a scholarly concentration program.
 Applications for all scholarly concentration programs will be distributed to directors for their review; expect follow up communication from them.

 Program Structure and Highlights

 The Medical Education Scholarly Concentration has elements throughout the entire TEC Curriculum.
 Note that students who are already in the Application Phase or Individualization Phase will treated with flexibility regarding these requirements.

 Students will be expected to participate in the following longitudinal experiences: